Kevin Gregg: Los Angeles Dodgers

-Second stint with the Cubs
+Chicago Cubs (second stint)

-Gregg signed a minor league contract with the Chicago Cubs on April 14, 2013.
-Gregg was called up to the majors in late April, was named closer in early May by Cubs manager Dale Sveum, and picked up 33 saves in 38 opportunities with a 2-6 record.
+On April 14, 2013, Gregg signed a minor league contract with the Chicago Cubs.
+Gregg was called up to the majors in late April, was named closer in early May by Cubs manager Dale Sveum, and picked up 33 saves in 38 opportunities with a 2–6 record.
+He became a free agent following the season.

-Second stint with the Marlins
+Miami Marlins (second stint)

-Gregg agreed to terms on a minor league deal with the Miami Marlins on June 2, pending a physical.
+On June 3, 2014, Gregg agreed to terms on a minor league contract with the Miami Marlins.
+He had his contract selected to the major league roster on June 19.
 After pitching just 9 innings for Miami, Gregg developed an inflammation in his right elbow and was placed on the 15-day disabled list.
 He was later placed on the 60-day disabled list, to allow time to remove bone chips in his right elbow.
 Gregg missed the remainder of the season.
+He became a free agent following the season.

 Cincinnati Reds

 On February 7, 2015, Gregg signed a minor league deal with the Cincinnati Reds.
+He had his contract selected to the major league roster on April 5.
 He was designated for assignment and then released on May 11, after posting a 10.13 ERA through 11 appearances.

 Seattle Mariners

 On May 20, 2015, Gregg signed a minor league contract with the Seattle Mariners.
-On June 15, 2015, Gregg opted out of his deal with the Mariners.
+In seven appearances for the Triple-A Tacoma Rainiers, he recorded a 2.89 ERA with eight strikeouts across 9 1/3 innings pitched.
+On June 15, Gregg opted out of his contract with the Mariners and became a free agent.